mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 3. VP of Finance and Operations
 4. CEO

-After offer approval, the Recruiter, Team MLT or AA Interview will extend a verbal offer to the candidate.
+After offer approval, the Recruiter, Team MLT member, or AA Interviewer will extend a verbal offer to the candidate.
 Upon verbal acceptance, the Director of HR will send the offer letter.

 ### Extending an Offer